Calosoma scrutator

-Calosoma scrutator, also known as the fiery searcher and caterpillar hunter, is a species of ground beetle belonging to the genus Calosoma, subgenus Acalosoma.
-This beetle can be as large as 35 mm long.
-The distribution of this species is relatively widespread, but it is nonetheless uncommon in North America.
+Calosoma scrutator, commonly known as the fiery searcher and caterpillar hunter, is a species of ground beetle belonging to the genus Calosoma.
+This beetle can be as large as 35 mm long, and is hence among the largest of the ground beetles found in North America.
+The distribution of this species is relatively widespread, and is common in North America.
 The adult beetle is known to excrete a foul-smelling oil when it is handled.
 The oil has been described as smelling similar to rotten milk or rancid olive oil.